Uploaded March 26, 2019

 Noel Solis, For Kilo, 2012, oil on canvas, 48" x 48"

-THESE days, artists' realism is often just self-serving, a kind of navel-gazing and chest-beating artistic statement referencing the artisan within the artist, with this realism's subjects coming out like mere pretense of a supposed social or cultural sympathy.
+For Kilo.
+These days, artists' realism is often just self-serving, a kind of navel-gazing and chest-beating artistic statement referencing the artisan within the artist, with this realism's subjects coming out like mere pretense of a supposed social or cultural sympathy.
 Unlike the leading photorealism and hyperrealism abroad loud with their above-average rationales, many realist pieces in our archipelago seem unable to find a connection between process and point.
 The art collecting class, meanwhile, seems to have also lovingly embraced this sort of production almost as an investing standard.
 Could it perhaps be because detailing workmanship demonstrates craftsman-like service qua skilled labor for an (supposedly cultured corporate) intelligentsia that artists today can presumably never belong to?
 Or is it perhaps because the purchase of an idea is just so beyond the collectors themselves as a decerebrated local market?
 And, curiously, many artists seem to have found themselves kowtowing to this demand for lobotomized servitude, perpetuating the mechanics of a lowbrow cycle.

 That is why it is refreshing to catch such a tight realism as the one on this 2012 piece by Noel Solis, re-displayed at Finale Art File in the gallery's March "group show."
 Titled For Kilo, the skill in the piece is good, yes, but the idea behind the implementation of the imagery seems to be just as strong, if not extremely invaluable as to be the only important facet of the work.
 One might argue that the idea here might have come out stronger if some de-skilling had been applied and applied further, but that is always an ongoing debate upon successful realist oeuvres that can only be settled by a side-by-side comparison of end-products.